nhsconnect/FHIR-CDS/pages/explore/api_composition.md

 The Composition resource should only be used by ERRs that cannot build a custom Encounter Report from the resources referenced in the List resource.

 The human-readable summary will be carried in a [Composition](http://hl7.org/fhir/stu3/composition.html).
 The composition associated with an encounter is linked through the `Composition.encounter`.
-The `Encounter` resource does not contain a reference to the composition.
-There may be more than one Composition per Encounter, for example, where a CDS is managing multiple `ServiceDefinition` interactions with the EMS for the same patient at the same time.
+The <code class="highlighter-rouge">Encounter</code> resource does not contain a reference to the composition.
+There may be more than one <code class="highlighter-rouge">Composition</code> per <code class="highlighter-rouge">Encounter</code>, for example, where a CDS is managing multiple `ServiceDefinition` interactions with the EMS for the same patient at the same time.

-PLEASE NOTE that resources referenced by the `Composition` resource MUST NOT be used to drive business processes as they may not be the complete list of resources for the triage journey.
-The complete list for the triage journey will be contained in the `List` resource.
+PLEASE NOTE that resources referenced by the <code class="highlighter-rouge">Composition</code> resource MUST NOT be used to drive business processes as they may not be the complete list of resources for the triage journey.
+The complete list for the triage journey will be contained in the <code class="highlighter-rouge">List</code> resource.

-Detailed implementation guidance for a `Composition` resource in the CDS context is given below:
+Detailed implementation guidance for a <code class="highlighter-rouge">Composition</code> resource in the CDS context is given below:

 <table style="min-width:100%;width:100%">
 <tr>